-C. Materials to be mailed in advance

-'mment

-BH will prepare a progress report on Best Practices.

-ignment!

-SW will ask Adam Gamoran to prepare a report on progress and plams for the second year of the Monitoring, Evaluation & Feedback project.

-:ianment:

-3. VFL and SW will draft a progress report which will emphasize advances which have been Made since January with the Lead Communities and staffing changes.
-Reference will be made to the educators' survey.

-Jik.

-It was noted that a paper on Best Practices in early childhood may be ready for distribution at the meeting, but is unlikely to be ready in time to mail in advance.
+- C. Materials to be mailed in advance - 9 'gnment - 1.
+BH will prepare a progress report on Best Practices. - ssignment - SW will ask Adam Gamoran to prepare a report on progress and plans for the second year of the Monitoring, Evaluation & Feedback project. - ssignment - VFL and SW will draft a progress report which will emphasize advances which have been made since January with the Lead Communities and staffing changes.
+Reference will be made to the educators' survey. - 4.
+It was noted that a paper on Best Practices in early childhood may be ready for distribution at the meeting, but is unlikely to be ready in time to mail in advance. - It was suggested that the educators' survey questionnaire be made available at the meeting.

-Vs.

-It was suggested that the educators survey questionnaire be made available at the meeting.

 III.
-Other uncoming meetings
+Other upcoming meetings